You see, I’ve written a new book about making doors and, of course, that process got me thinking.

 Well, most of us.
 Some of us still make our own things.
 I make my own doors.
 Now, don’t get me wrong -- I don't believe we should all make our own doors.
 We should make them if we want to and for the right reasons.
 I have made my own front door, bedroom doors and bathroom doors.
 And I make them for customers too.
 I’m not so much a Luddite as have a different economy of value.
 I don’t really know what motivated people to buy Henley’s and make things from it.
 But I made those doors because it was satisfying work to integrate something of beauty and usefulness into my life, and for others.

 Why would you make your own door (or anything else?)
 You can’t save any money: a manufactured, pre-hung hollow-core at Lowe’s costs about $67, while the raw materials to build a similar door would cost about $300.
 You can’t advance your career in selling widgets: doormaking is not much of a resume builder.
 And you can’t make influential friends: try introducing yourself as being "way into doors" "You mean The Doors?"
 "No, just doors."
-You can, however, discover satisfaction and purpose in creating beautiful, unique and useful objects—on your own—learning skills that will integrate you with most of human history while discovering one of the main advantages of the opposable thumb.
+You will, however, create beautiful, unique and useful objects -- thereby acquiring the traditional skills of craftsmanship that have shaped our humanity: a main advantage, and consequence, of the opposable thumb.

 If we share anything with our handier ancestors from 1907, it’s the need for understanding and mastery of our daily environment, or at least a part of it, and shaping it to our liking.
 We may live in a world where merely opening the back of a phone voids the warranty, but we still can find deep satisfactions in creating and thereby understanding some of the things we use.